 So What Does All That Mean?

 Now that can’t be real.
 But it is.
-Now of course there are exceptions.
+Now, of course, there are exceptions.
 We know that.
 There is an exception to every rule.
 We aren’t talking about exceptions here.
 We’re talking about averages.
 What’s most common.
-And with loss of income you have poverty.
+And with loss of income, you have poverty.
 Or should I say…”American Poverty.”
 Each cause results in a far worse result.
-This means, boys are in the streets instead of being in sports or creative camps learning.
-The mothers are not able to provide them the essentials necessary to develop them into social and productive members of society.
+This means boys are in the streets instead of being in sports or creative camps learning.
+The mothers are not able to give them the essentials necessary to develop them into social and productive members of society.
 An idle mind is the devil’s playground.
 And when you don’t have money, you become idle and try to find things to occupy your time.
-In the case of these boys, it often turns to joining gangs, becoming thugs, destructive, rebellious, overly aggressive, confused, indecisive, passive and reliant on who?
+In the case of these boys, it often turns into joining gangs, becoming thugs, destructive, rebellious, overly aggressive, confused, indecisive, passive and reliant on who?
 Mom.
 Who after a certain age loses control of the boy.

 When you see all these things that you want to have and your mother can’t provide, you do whatever it takes to get those things.
-This results in a life of crime to come up quick instead devising a plan that includes patience, tactics and strategy.
-Our fathers are supposed to teach us these tough lessons.
+This results in a life of crime to come up quick instead of devising a plan that includes patience, tactics, and strategy.
+Our fathers should teach us these tough lessons.
 Our fathers should teach us how to overcome peer pressure and battle the temptation we are often faced with.

 More Numbers To Blow Your Socks Off

 Who occupies the jails in the largest percentage?
 Black men.
 Yes I know, those numbers are biased, based a heavily flawed judicial system.
 In this case, numbers CAN lie.
-However, we know there’s certain truth to the numbers.
-What scares me are the numbers that state there are [more] black men incarcerated than in college.
+However, we know there’s a certain truth to the numbers.
+What scares me are the numbers that state [more] black men are incarcerated than in college.